dk14/wolfram-mega/docs/dsl.md

 And domesticated silicon computer won't work without electricity - no food, no computing.

-> Canadian in me says there is a possibility to build a stable silicon-based nicho ecológico somewhere in the solar system - machines would have a chance of being self sustained in there, since competition over solar energy would be minimal in space.
+> Canadian in me says there is a possibility to build a stable silicon-based nicho ecológico somewhere in the solar system - machines would have a chance of being self sustained in there, since competition over solar energy appears to be be minimal in space.
 Software would be self-replicating, time can be underclocked, can expand through signaling.

 > Asians say conciousness is transferrable, given that energy requirements satisfied.
 Ukrainians say - economic payload delivery to space is possible.